alonsogchparra/aliens9889/README.md

 # Hello Everyone!

 My name is Alonso Parra.
-I'm a Software Engineer from 🇻🇪 Actually I'm looking for a **remote work** .
-Meanwhile I'm freelancing as a Developer and Designer/Illustrator.
+I'm a Software Engineer from 🇻🇪

+Actually I'm looking for a **new opportunities** .
+Feel free to check all the project I worked on.
 If you want contact me you can do it on the social medial I'm sharing on my animated banner ☝️